 |

-The ouptut of ln.exe can be redirected to files via commandline option
+The output of ln.exe can be redirected to files via this commandline option

 ln --output filename --copy src dest